Lifespan: Kyōroku 3 (1530) to 11/15 of Tenshō 14 (1586)

 Nobunao’s younger sister, who was married to Takeda Mitsukazu, was noted to be beautiful, raising questions as to why there would be such a difference between an aunt and her niece, so it is uncertain whether Shinjō-no-tsubone was homely.
 In a chronicle written during the lifetime of Kikkawa Hiroie, there is no such reference.
 This appears in a later account from the early Edo period.
 According to one theory, her face was scarred owing to smallpox, and, for this reason, Nobunao initially rejected the offer for her to wed Motoharu, but Motoharu did not want to break the promise for this reason and went ahead.
 There are similar stories, such as for Akechi Mitsuhide and Takahashi Jōun, who proceeded with marriage despite appearances, although details remain uncertain.

-The Kikkawa Motoharu Residence was located in southwest foothills of Mount Hino, constructed on a gentle slope of a hill on the shores of the Shijihara River.
-The river served as a natural moat and the family temple known as the Kaiō Temple on a mountain to the west.
+The Kikkawa Motoharu Residence was located in the southwest foothills of Mount Hino, constructed on a gentle slope on the shores of the Shijihara River.
+The river served as a natural moat and the family temple, known as the Kaiō Temple, was situated on a mountain to the west.
 Stone walls, mounds, structural elements of the residence, traces of a garden, and other artifacts have been confirmed at this site.

 On 8/28 of Shōwa 61 (1986), Ogurayama Castle, Surugamaru Castle, and Hinoyama Castle were designated as national heritage sites as former residences of the Kikkawa clan, including partial restorations of the residences and gardens.